Adaptive Redundancy Management for Durable P2P Backup: Application Scenario

-As peers hold a local copy of their data, maintenance can be executed solely by the data owner, or it can be delegated.
+Note that, as peers hold a local copy of their data, maintenance can be executed solely by the data owner, or (as often done in storage systems) it can be delegated.
 In both cases, it is important to consider the timeframe in which data cannot be maintained.
 First, fragments may be lost before a host failure is detected using the time-out mechanism outlined above.
 This problem is exacerbated by the availability pattern of the entity (data owner or other peers) in charge of the maintenance operation: indeed, host failures cannot be detected during the offline periods.
 Second, data loss can occur during the restore process.
-For these reasons, in Sec.~\ref{sec:redundancy}, we consider a redundancy management policy that ensures data is not lost in the time-window $w = \Theta + a_\mathrm{off}$, where $a_\mathrm{off}$ is the (largest) transient off-line period of the entity in charge of data maintenance.
+For this reason, in Section~\ref{sec:redundancy}, we consider a redundancy management policy that ensures data is not lost in the time-window $w = \Theta + a_{\mathrm{off}}$, where $a_{\mathrm{off}}$ is the (largest) transient off-line period of the entity in charge of data maintenance.
 For example, if the data owner executes data maintenance: first, it needs to be on-line to generate new fragments and upload them, and second, the timeout $\Theta$ has to be expired.
 Additionally, our mechanism selects a redundancy level such that data loss does not occur before the restore process is completed.

 In the unfortunate case of a disk or host crash, the \textbf{restore phase} takes place.
 Data owners contact the remote machines holding their fragments, download at least $k$ of them, and reconstruct the original backup data.